-6. Click Continue to finish creating the token.
+6. Click the Continue button to finish creating the token.

 Restricting User Permission to Create and Use API Access Tokens

 Owners can restrict all users from creating and using API Access Tokens.
 After doing so, Owners can then manually grant specific users permission to create and use API Access Tokens.